MicrosoftDocs/OfficeDocs-SharePoint/migration/upload-on-premises-content-to-sharepoint-online-using-powershell-cmdlets.md

 SharePoint Migration PowerShell cmdlets are designed to move on-premises content from file shares.
 Requiring minimal CSOM calls, it leverages Azure temporary BLOB storage to scale to the demand of large migration of data content.

-Follow these steps to use SPO Migration powershell to upload your on-premises data into SharePoint:
+Follow these steps to use SharePoint Migration powershell to upload your on-premises data into SharePoint:

 [Step 1: Install the SharePoint Management Shell](upload-on-premises-content-to-sharepoint-online-using-powershell-cmdlets.md#Step1InstallShell).